THE BEST GRAVEL BIKE SHORTS

 Wearing cargo bib shorts also avoids needing to strap one of those large handlebar or frame bags on my bike for gravel rides.
 I find those don’t fit well with my roadie performance and aesthetic sensibilities.
-I do admit to using a small top-tube bag not much taller than my headset for those tools I don’t want to switch back and forth or need on my road bike.
+I do admit to using a small top-tube bag not much taller than my headset for those tools that I don’t want to switch back and forth or need on my road bike.

-Cargo bib shorts are more supportive and comfortable than wearing baggy shorts over road bibs or liners on long days out on the groad.
+Gravel bib shorts are more supportive and comfortable than wearing baggy shorts over road bibs or liners on long days out on the groad.
 They also give you one less piece of clothing to worry about and are typically more performance-oriented or at least performance-looking than the bib/liner-baggy combination.

 Yes, gravel riding is full of new options to choose from.
 And, of course, every choice is personal and free of the conform-to-the-uniform-norm pressures some feel with road kit.
-But, for all the reasons I’ve mentioned, if you are a roadie who has taken up gravel riding, I think you should consider cargo bib shorts for riding gravel and even all-day road rides.
+But, for all the reasons I’ve mentioned, if you are a roadie who has taken up gravel riding, I think you should consider gravel bib shorts for riding gravel and even all-day road rides.